semaphoreci/book-cicd-docker-kubernetes/chapters/07-tutorial-clouds.md

   - Sign up or log in to your AWS account at [aws.amazon.com](https://aws.amazon.com).
   - Select one of the available regions.
   - Find and go to the *ECR* service.
-Create a new repository called “semaphore-demo-cicd-kubernetes” and copy its address.
+Create a new private repository called “semaphore-demo-cicd-kubernetes” and copy its address.
   - Install *eksctl* from `eksctl.io` and *awscli* from `aws.amazon.com/cli` in your machine.
   - Find the *IAM* console in AWS and create a user with Administrator permissions.
 Get its *Access Key Id* and *Secret Access Key* values.